Posts

 ISO 27001 Certification

-The certification was completed by SAI Global in Australia, covering ISO/IEC 27001:2013 for the scope of “Development and delivery of the eMite and Snare solutions as defined in the Statement of Applicability version 2.0”.
-Certified 22nd September 2022.
-Certificate number ITGOV40332.
+The certification was completed by SAI Global in Australia, covering ISO/IEC 27001:2022 for the scope of “The Information Security as related to the development and delivery of the Snare and emite solutions as defined in the Statement of Applicability version 1.0 dated June 2024.”
+Certification is valid as of 30 September 2024 with certificate number ITGOV40332.

 The issuance of this certificate reaffirms our commitment to internal control and data protection.
-Customers may use this third party audit to assess how Prophecy International software and services can meet their compliance and data-processing needs.
+Customers may use this third-party audit to assess how Prophecy International software and services can meet their compliance and data-processing needs.

 ISO 27001 is a risk-based compliance framework designed to help organisations effectively manage information security.